STEM Education: Definition, Importance & Popular Courses

 STEAM Education

 STEAM Education is considered the successor of STEM Education, wherein we can witness the convergence of Science, Technology, Engineering, and Mathematics with Arts.
 STEAM education inspires creativity, curiosity, and personal expression in technical fields.
 The addition of Arts in STEM subjects gives it a human touch.
-For instance, when we talk of data analytics, the art side calls for data protection, data privacy, and the rights of an individual over his/ her data.
+For instance, when we discuss data analytics, the art side requires data protection, data privacy, and the individual's rights over their own data.
 As time passes, we will witness the impact of STEAM education and how much of it leaks into academia.

 Looking for admission abroad?
 Sign up for our free counselling at Shiksha Abroad Counselling and request a call back from our team of experts.
 You can also write to us in the comments below.